 - A Colorado Department of Motor Vehicle office when you apply for a driver's license, or update your driver's license information.

-- All offices that provide public assistance; offices that provide state funded programs primarily engaged in providing services to persons with disabilities.
+- All offices that provide public assistance including offices that provide state funded programs primarily engaged in providing services to persons with disabilities.

 - Recruitment offices of the armed forces of the United States.

 - Any federal, state local government, or non government office that chooses to provide voter registration service or applications.

-By mail/ in writing: Printable voter registration forms are available on the Secretary of State's web site, county clerk and recorder offices, and any federal post office that provides voter registration applications.
-You may mail, fax, or scan and email your complete and signed form to your county clerk and recorder’s office.
+By mail/ in writing: Printable voter registration forms are available on the Secretary of State's website, county clerk and recorder offices, and any federal post office that provides voter registration applications.
+You may mail, deliver, or scan and email your complete and signed form to your county clerk and recorder’s office.
 Mailed forms also accepted at:

 Colorado Department of State